MatevzFa/mobilenet-uci-har/README.md

 ## MobileNet

+### Running training and evaluation of the model

+Set environment variable `HAR_PIPELINE_PATH` to the root of your copy of https://github.com/davors/HAR-pipline.

+You can set up the Pipenv environment to run `mobilenet_uci-har.py` with the provided `Pipfile`.

+### About

 Data used was from UCI-HAR dataset.
 Data from Inertial-Signals were used.
 This data is filtered using median filter.
 Accelerometer data is split into 2 components: gravitation and body accelerations, using a low/high pass filter with frequency 0.3Hz.
 Segment vectors are 128 samples long, sampling rate was 50Hz.

 Each `channel` (body_acc, body_gyro, total_acc) is put into a 32x32 single channel image like shown below, resulting in 3x32x32 signal images.